-Whether you work in an office at home or you want network storage for media files like a music library, connecting to a network drive allows you to access files and folders that are not stored on your Mac or a directly attached storage like a USB stick.
-When you map a network drive on your Mac, you can connect to it and use it to read and write files – depending on the permissions that have been set – to and from your Mac.
-You can also stream media from it to other devices on your network.
+Whether you work from home or want network storage for media files like a music library, connecting to a network drive allows you to access files and folders that are not stored on your Mac or a directly attached storage like a USB stick.
+If you want to read from the network drive and write to it, you need to map it first.
+Worry not; it’s easy.
 In this article, we’ll show you how to map network drive on Mac.

 What is a network drive?

-A network drive is a storage device or server with storage on it that is connected to a network and can be accessed by other devices, like your Mac, on the network.
+A network drive is a storage device or server with storage on it that is connected to a network and can be accessed by other devices on the network (e.g., your MacBook).
 The administrator of the network drive creates accounts for the drive and sets permissions for reading from it and writing to it.
 By logging into the drive from your Mac, you can access its files and, if your account has permission, read and write files.

 The most common type of network drive for home use is known as network attached storage (NAS).
 These devices often have multiple drives and can be set up so that the drives mirror each other, providing protection against one drive failing.
 You can usually install software directly on the drive that allows it to perform tasks like streaming media, hosting a blog, or downloading files directly from the internet.